 How sexual and reproductive healthcare enables girls to succeed

 Every year, on 11 October we celebrate International Day of the Girl Child.
-It's a day to honour the strenght and potential of girls around the world and to recognise the challenges they face.
+It's a day to honour the strength and potential of girls around the world and to recognise the challenges they face.

 Girls are overcoming barriers everywhere, but many still struggle to access education, healthcare, and the right to make decisions about their own bodies.